NoahDavey/100-days-of-code/log/r1-log.md

 Worked on a couple exercism problems today, nothing much to report though...

 ### R1D13
+Attempted to do minesweeper challenge and still struggling with it.
+But made some decent steps forward today which was good

 ### R1D14
 ### R1D15
 ### R1D16